 Monitor apps in use

-The new app model in SharePoint 2013 and Office 365 allows users to install apps directly from the Office store.
-These apps are developed and maintained by third parties, so it’s good to keep an eye out for what people have installed.
-And, when people in your organization encounter an error with a custom app, they’ll probably contact their own Office 365 admin first, before contacting the company that implemented the app.
-To view everything you need to know about apps running in your Office 365 environment, go to the app usage and error information reports.
+Also, when people in your organization encounter an error with a custom app, they’ll probably contact their own Microsoft 365 admin first.
+So, to view all data about apps running in your Microsoft 365 environment, go to the app usage and error information reports.

 See who’s spamming your organization

-Do you guys use other out-of-the-box Office 365 reports to keep an eye on your environments?
+Do you use other out-of-the-box Microsoft 365 reports to monitor your environments?
+Leave your answer in the comments!